rgwood/Project-Santa-Cruz-Private-Preview/user-guides/general/troubleshooting/som_speech_eye_module_troubleshooting.md

+# SoM and speech/eye module troubleshooting

-# Ear SoM and speech module troubleshooting
+## Ear SoM and speech module troubleshooting

 - Access speech module logs:
     - If a Wi-Fi connection has not yet been set up through the [OOBE](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md), connect to the devkit's Wi-Fi AP.